InnerSourceCommons/managing-innersource-projects/introduction/scenarios.md

 In some cases, there is a corporate head or central unit that decides the technology for the rest of business units.
-When these business units adopt the technology, they usually need to customize it, ending with something slightly different to the orginal product.
+When these business units adopt the technology, they usually need to customize it, ending with something slightly different to the original product.
 While the central unit evolves its product in their “closed silo”, the other units are probably doing the same in their “silos”.
 The result?
 The adoption of any update of the “core product” is a nightmare.